 1 Peel and stone the mangoes and chop them coarsely into 1 cm pieces.
 Keep aside.

 2 Heat the oil and put in the mustard seeds.
 When they begin to pop add all the spices, except the salt.
 Reduce the heat and fry for a few seconds, till fragrant, making sure the spices don’t burn, then add the mangoes, and stir.
-Sprinkle the salt, stir, then add the jaggery and stir and cook for 5 minutes or until the jaggery has melted and the mango pieces are soft.
+Sprinkle the salt, stir, then add the jaggery and stir and cook until all the jaggery has melted and the mango pieces are soft and the chutney looks mushy like a jam.

 3 Taste to check if you’d prefer the chutney spicier or sweeter and adjust the chilli powder or jaggery accordingly.